LambdaSharp/LambdaSharpTool/Docs/ModuleFile-Parameters.md

 <dt><code>Import</code></dt>
 <dd>
 The <code>Import</code> attribute specifies a path to the AWS Systems Manager Parameter Store.
-At build time, the λ# tool imports the value and stores it in the <code>parameters.json</code> file.
+At build time, the λ# tool imports the value and stores it in a Lambda function environment variable.
 If the value starts with <code>/</code>, it will be used as an absolute key path.
 Otherwise, it will be prefixed with <code>/{{Tier}}/</code> to create an import path specific to the deployment tier.

 <i>Required</i>: No. At most one <code>Value</code>, <code>Values</code>, <code>Secret</code>, or <code>Import</code> can be specified at a time.